BorehamN/GpxSplits/README.md

 ## The Course File

-The course file follows the (JSON Format)[https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON].
+The course file follows the [JSON Format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).

 The course file must have a `name` field which is a string specifying the name of the course and a `course` field which contains a list of gates.